 There is no cure for Huntington's disease, but treatment can lessen some movement and psychiatric symptoms.
 At BIDMC, our multidisciplinary team works together with you and your family to offer innovative and compassionate care to meet your physical, cognitive and emotional needs.
 This may include a combination of medications, speech therapy, physical therapy, nutrition consults and more.

-Learn MoreThe Parkinson's Disease and Movement Disorders Center at BIDMC is devoted to providing excellence in diagnosis and treatment of Parkinson's disease, Huntington's disease, dystonia, tremors, atypical parkinsonism, and various other movement disorders; research and clinical trials; and educational resources for our patients, their families and caregivers.
+Learn MoreThe Huntington's Disease Program is part of the Parkinson's Disease and Movement Disorders Center at BIDMC, providing excellence in diagnosis and treatment of Parkinson's disease, Huntington's disease, dystonia, tremors, atypical parkinsonism, chorea, myoclonus, ataxia, and various other movement disorders.